demisto/content-docs/docs/partners/private-offer.md

 <summary>Click here for detailed steps to add Private Offer to your premium pack</summary>

-1. #### Adding the "request private offer" button to your pack details
+#### Adding the "request private offer" button to your pack details
   1. In your pack directory navigate to your [Pack Readme](https://xsoar.pan.dev/docs/documentation/pack-docs#pack-readme) (`Packs/My_Pack/README.md`).
-  2. In top of the README file copy and paste the following Markdown text:
+  2. Copy the following Markdown text (exactly as it is) ans paste it in top of the README:
   ```markdown
   [![image](https://raw.githubusercontent.com/demisto/content/master/Images/request_private_offer_button.png)](https://xsoar.pan.dev/request-private-offer)
   [Learn about Private Offer](https://xsoar.pan.dev/private-offer-learn-more)
    ```
-  **Make sure to copy the text exactly as it is.**

- 2. #### Tag the pack as Private Offer
+#### Tag the pack as Private Offer
    1. In your pack directory navigate to your [Pack Metadata](https://xsoar.pan.dev/docs/packs/packs-format#pack_metadatajson) (`Packs/My_Pack/pack_metadata.json`).
    2. Add/update the `tags` key of the metadata.json to include the `Private Offer`:
    ```json